Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/harbor-master-post-ships.md

      🧨 This is how you can use SQL to do logical operations you might otherwise be tempted to do in code.
-     Copy/pasta this SQL into pgAdmin and see the results for different dock IDs.
+     Copy/pasta this SQL into your `.sql` file and run it to see the results for different dock IDs.
     */
     using var capacityCommand = new NpgsqlCommand(
         @"SELECT d.capacity > COUNT(s.id)